ditatompel/insights/content/blog/the-search-is-over-swapping-out-my-broken-t420-for-a-ready-to-rock-thinkpad-p50/index.md

 -   I'm not interested in testing the Fingerprint Reader and **Pantone color calibrator**, as I do not utilize these features.

+### Performance

+When it comes to performance, I'd like to share my experience, but I must preface that my primary use of this laptop is for work (specifically remote servers, compiling C, Rust, or Go programs).
+As a non-gamer, I don't rely on the CPU's gaming capabilities, so the 6th generation Intel CPU is more than sufficient for my needs.

+However, I did conduct one test using **FFmpeg** to re-encode 4K video.
+I performed the test twice: once relying solely on the CPU and again utilizing the NVIDIA GPU integrated into this laptop.
+During both tests, the RAM was set to 8GB, while the processed video had a resolution of 3840x2160 pixels, 30 frames per second, and a duration of 10 minutes and 31 seconds.

+The first test, relying solely on the **i7-6820HQ** CPU, took approximately **40 minutes and 45 seconds**.
+The average CPU temperature during this test was 79 degrees Celsius, with occasional spikes reaching 84 degrees Celsius.

+In contrast, the second test utilizing the NVIDIA **Quadro M1000M** GPU completed in a mere **7 minutes and 32 seconds**.
+During this test, the average CPU temperature was 71 degrees Celsius, with occasional jumps to 74 degrees Celsius.

+The testing process can be viewed in the video below:

+{{< youtube Qr1r1mPSYjE >}}

 ## Conclusion

 Overall, I am satisfied with the condition of the product I received.